fmaussion/fmaussion.github.io/posts/iceland_trek/02_day.md

 friendlier terrain again interspersed with black heaps of ash hiding plain ice.
 In such areas of friendly small crevasses we soon realise it’s a good idea to actually look for and then follow them.
-Friendly crevasses are the quickest way to travel since obviously, where there’s a crevasse you can’t have a bump.
+Friendly crevasses are the quickest way to travel since, obviously, where there’s a crevasse you can’t have a bump.
 Even better than friendly crevasses are ash streets though, like flat black highways.
 For the first time we enjoy ourselves enough to admire the glorious play of colours surrounding us: black and white fighting for dominance, embraced from